 Plants, animals, and microbes all play a key role in the sustainability of life on Earth.
 The Master's programme in Environmental Biology offers you the opportunity to explore different organisational levels of life – from genes, cells, and organisms to populations and entire ecosystems.
-In this programme, you will study the fundamental life processes of plants and microbes.
-The interdisciplinary course content also offers you the chance to examine animal behaviour from an ecological and evolutionary perspective.

 Within the Environmental Biology Master, you can select a specialised track from the following:

 Ecology and Natural Resource Management